Cohomological rigidity of manifolds with torus actions: I: Preliminaries

-We say that two $T^n$-manifolds $M$ and $M'$ are \emph{weakly equivariantly homeomorphic} if there is a homeomorphism $f:M\to M'$ and an automorphism $\theta: T^n\to T^n$ such that $f(t\cdot x)=\theta(t)\cdot f(x)$ for any $x\in M$ and $t\in T^n$. \end{Def} \begin{prop}[{\cite[Proposition 1.8]{DJ91}}] There is a one-to-one correspondence between weakly equivariant homeomorphism classes of quasitoric manifolds and equivalence classes of characteristic pairs. \end{prop} In \cite{DJ91}, Davis and Januszkiewicz also generalized the construction of quasitoric manifolds to the cases where the base space is more general than a simple polytope.
-We introduce such a generalization below.
+\begin{prop}[{\cite[Proposition 1.8]{DJ91}}] There is a one-to-one correspondence between weakly equivariant homeomorphism classes of quasitoric manifolds and equivalence classes of characteristic pairs. \end{prop} In \cite{DJ91}, Davis and Januszkiewicz also generalized the construction of quasitoric manifolds to the cases where the base space is more general than a simple polytope.
+We {explain} such a generalization below.